Introduction / History

 Living in caves, they used to hunt and procure forest resources.
-They were descendants of gypsies.
+They were descendants of Romani.
 Subsequently they began to live in huts made of bamboo and slowly learnt the art of cultivation.
 Irulars had to look on helplessly when licensed contractors were going on a deforestation spree.
 Due to scarcity of bamboos, they began to build huts with soil and stones.
 When the hills were occupied by the people of the valley, Irular drew back to interior woods.

 When natives made inroads to their settlements, Irular shifted their forest bases from one to another and in this process cultivation too underwent transition.
 Ragi, mustard, grains and pulses are the main cultivation.
 There are Irular landlords, who own 5 to 10 acres of land.
 But due to shortage of rains, cultivation of grains is becoming less.
 They used to change the land of cultivation although they don't shift their houses.
 Even this practice is under revision now.
-Cattle-breeding is another source of income.
+Cattle production is another source of income.
 Wild resources like honey, frankincense, firewood and the like are also collected.
 Earlier rice was consumed only during festivals.
 Now due to the lack of cultivation, rice has become their staple food.
 Beef is not consumed by Irular.
 But meats of chicken, goat, pig and fish are favourites.
 They cook once a day for supper.

 There are many Irular customs and observances involved from the birth to death of a person.
 When pregnancy approaches a tent is erected near the woman's house.
 Elderly women who are well versed in magic are to attend the pregnant woman.
 When the child is born, the child's aunt takes a glass of water and sprinkles it on the child.
 For seven days nobody will go out of the tent and none will be allowed to enter the tent.
 Food will be sent to occupants in the tent.